 One of the nice things about Maysville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Being a small town, Maysville does not have a public transit system used by locals to get to and from work.
+Maysville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Maysville with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.26% of adults in Maysville have a bachelor's degree or advanced degree.